jonas747/Fortia/doc/infrastructure.md

 ## Layout
- - Master server
+ - logserver
-    + Handles logging for all fservers
+     + Compiles all logs from all servers
-    + Manages all the server instances, keeps them up to date etc..
  - fserver
-     + fserver instances are controlled by the master server
+     + fserver instances fetch configurations from a database
-     + the master server can tell an fserver instance to:
-         * Update
-         * start service
-         * stop service
-         * Change settings for service
+     + Sending commands to these servers is done through a redis database (update, configuration etc..)
+         * Removes the single point failure that is a single master server, can have redis slaves that gets promoted if/when one dies
+     + Serivces:
-     + Auth server
+         * Auth
-        + Handles non-game specific stuff
+             - Handles non-game specific stuff
+             - Servers a public rest API
-     + Game server
+         * Game
-        + Handles game specific stuff
+             - Handles game specific stuff
+             - serves a public rest API
-     + World ticker
+         * World ticker
-        + Keeps the world going
+             - Keeps the world going
+         * Scheduler
+             - Tells al tickers when and what to tick
  - Fortia pkgs
     + log
         * Provides a logging client and server